 Multiple scholarships, sponsored by a variety of organizations and administered through the RES, are awarded annually at a minimum of $1,000 each to recognize outstanding engineering, engineering technology, science or technology students.
-These are merit based scholarships.
-Specifically for the Institute of Electrical and Electronic Engineers (IEEE) and the Society of Women Engineers (SWE) require scholarship applicants be student members of their respective organization.
-Eligibility: Applications must meet the following qualifications:
+These are merit-based scholarships.
+Scholarships from the Institute of Electrical and Electronic Engineers (IEEE) and the Society of Women Engineers (SWE) require applicants be student members of their respective organization.
+Eligibility: Applicants must meet the following qualifications:

 1. Be an undergraduate student in good standing in an engineering, engineering technology, science or technology curriculum in an ABET accredited program.